-Ozeline Bartlett Pearson (1903-1988) was born in Worcester, Mass.
+Ozeline Barrett Pearson (1903-1988) was born in Worcester, Mass.
 Her parents were Frances Lavina Gale and Reverend William Barrett Pearson.
 Her grandfather Josiah Pearson was born an enslaved man in Jamaica.

 According to the Cambridge City Directories, in the early 1900s, Reverend William B. Pearson and his family moved from Worcester to Cambridge, when he was selected as pastor of the St. Paul's African Methodist Episcopal Church.
 Ozeline Pearson graduated from Cambridge High School.